lumirth/warlock/README.md

 ```
-Last updated on 2023-04-23
+Last updated on 2023-05-02

 Changes include:
-- Add #Errors subsection under #Usage
-- Add text on outside-of-container development under #Prerequisites
-- Update #Structure to reflect current project frameworks
-- Add note on feather files in regards to databases
-- Remove commit reference for RateMyProfessor and give example in README
+- Added notes indicating sections are outdated and need further update.
 ```

 # Table of Contents